 After the compile tree for a subroutine (or for an eval or a file) is created, an additional pass over the code is performed.
 This pass is neither top-down or bottom-up, but in the execution order (with additional complications for conditionals).
-These optimizations are done in the subroutine peep().
 Optimizations performed at this stage are subject to the same restrictions as in the pass 2.